-The rings and bracelets in this section are designed in Toronto, Canada, and carved by hand in Bali by master silversmiths.
+The men’s rings, men’s cuff bracelets and pendants & necklaces in this section are designed in Toronto, Canada, and carved by hand in Bali by master silversmiths.
 The imagery on display here owes a great deal to the North American frontier – just take a look at them and you’ll see an abundance of wildness!
 Clocks and Colours recommend that their silver items be left to tarnish a little, but if you’d prefer to keep your jewellery in sparkling condition, an occasional polish with a silver polishing cloth should be all that’s required!

 The right choice of accessory can have an enormous impact on any outfit.
 The cliché that it ‘takes things to a new level’ really does apply here; selected tastefully and deployed sparingly, the right accessory can make you look better than you ever could before.
 This applies to functional items like watches and belts – but also to purely decorative ones like rings, pendants and bracelets.